Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in multiple compartments

-\begin{proof} The proof follows the exact same lines as that of Theorem~\ref{thm:T2}.
-Care must be taken only with respect to the movement of conserved species in cases ({\bf 3}) and ({\bf 4}) for which extra assumption of well defined movement rates were made in Assumptions~\ref{ass:generg2}. \end{proof}

-We point out that the analogous result of Corollary~\ref{cor:indepSf} of irrelevance of the movement of fast species in cases ({\bf 3}) and({\bf 4}) does not carry over to the case with conserved quantities.
-The reason is that because of the existence of conserved quantities, on the time scale of the movement of fast species, the conserved quantities of the fast reactions are still preserved.
+Results analogous to Corollary~\ref{cor:indepSf} stating the irrelevance of the movement of fast species in cases (3) and (4) does not carry over to the case with conserved quantities, since on the time scale $N^{\eta_f} \,dt$ conserved quantities are still preserved and their movement equilibria affects the end result.